 CAES Technical Assistance Program

 Boise State University’s CAES Technical Assistance Program (C-TAP) is a business portal that provides fast, innovative solutions to complex technical problems facing local and regional businesses.
-The program offers “front-door” access to a variety of Boise State resources.
+The program offers “front-door” access to a variety of resources at Boise State and across the State of Idaho.

-A key component of C-TAP is the engagement of Boise State students, who work closely with faculty and staff in the problem-solving process, thus gaining real-world work experience to complement their academic endeavors.
+A key component of C-TAP is the engagement of our students, who work closely with faculty and staff in the problem-solving process, thus gaining real-world work experience to complement their academic endeavors.

 C-TAP can provide services at all phases of the product life cycle and will maintain confidentiality throughout the entire process.